Our Pledges to Eastbourne

 We need Labour councillors at the table in Eastbourne Borough Council.

 Please make sure you are registered to vote.
-You have until Friday 12th April to register.
 If you are not sure you are registered to vote then you can check your details by calling 01323 410000.
 Eastbourne Labour Party are now the largest party in our town, with over 1000 local members and supporters signed up.

 If you cannot get to the polling station for any reason such as a disability or you are simply too busy then apply for a postal vote.